Getting Started with Mercury

 What is Mercury?

-Mercury is a native desktop API client built with Rust.
-Unlike Electron-based tools that consume hundreds of megabytes of RAM, Mercury launches instantly and stays light.
+Mercury is a native desktop API client built with Rust and GPU-accelerated rendering.
+Unlike Electron-based tools that feel like slow websites, Mercury responds the instant you click.

 Key philosophy: